Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Reducing symptoms of cancer, such as pain

-Your doctor will evaluate you to make a treatment plan.
+Your healthcare provider will evaluate you to make a treatment plan.
 You will be asked about your health history.
 You will be examined.
 Tests may be performed.
-Then your doctor and the radiation therapy team can pick the exact treatment site.
-The team decides the amount of radiation to be given.
+Then your healthcare provider and the radiation therapy team can pick the exact treatment site.
+The team decides the amount of radiation to be given and the best way to give it.
 The team also decides the number of treatments you’ll need.

 Radiation oncologist.
-This is a doctor who specializes in using radiation to treat cancer.
-He or she leads your treatment and follow-up.
+This is a healthcare provider who specializes in using radiation to treat cancer.
+He or she leads your radiation treatment and follow-up, working closely with your other healthcare providers.

-Physicist and dosimetrist.
-These assist with the technical aspects of your care.
+Radiation physicist and dosimetrist.
+These people assist with the technical aspects of your care.
 They calculate the exact dose of radiation you’ll receive.
 They also help decide the best shape and angles for the treatment beams.

 Radiation therapist.
-This person works closely with the oncologist.
-He or she puts you into position and directs the machine.
-Then he or she sends the radiation to the cancer site.
+This person works closely with the radiation oncologist.
+He or she puts you into position and aligns the machine to make sure the radiation is aimed correctly.
+Then he or she operates the machine that sends the radiation to the cancer site.

 Radiation oncology nurse.
 This nurse answers your questions and gives you information about your treatment.
 He or she also helps you manage side effects.